SAP-samples/teched2025-DA160/exercises/ex5/README.md

 # Exercise 5 - Enhance the Data Product in SAP Databricks and Install the custom-built Data Product in SAP Datasphere (20 min)

-At SAP Business Unleashed 2025, we announced SAP Databricks, a landmark partnership that brings the power of Databricks directly into SAP Business Data Cloud.
+At SAP Business Unleashed Event 2025, we announced SAP Databricks, a landmark partnership that brings the power of Databricks directly into SAP Business Data Cloud.

 What is SAP Databricks?